Explore Sydney’s top dog-friendly beaches with off-leash areas, calm waters, and great facilities for pets and owners.

 13. Botany Bay Foreshore Beach

-Dogs are indeed allowed on the beach all day long, but be mindful that they must be on a leash.
+While dogs are welcome on the beach all day, they must remain on a leash.

-The best way to access this area is from Foreshore Road, with parking available at the large car park with signs for the boat ramp.
+The easiest access is via Foreshore Road, with ample parking available in the large car park marked with signs for the boat ramp.

 14. Silver Beach in Kurnell

-Facing Botany Bay, Silver Beach in Kurnell has a dog-friendly section towards the west at Bonna Point Reserve.
+Silver Beach in Kurnell, facing Botany Bay, features a dog-friendly section on its western end at Bonna Point Reserve.

-Accessibility is good too, with lots of street parking available in the area, but mainly along Prince Charles Parade.
+Accessibility is also convenient, with plenty of street parking available nearby, primarily along Prince Charles Parade.

 Check the Sutherland Shire Council website for more information.